Who We Are

 OPS will retain any data for a reasonable and necessary amount of time to fulfill the purpose it was collected unless a longer retention period is required based on applicable law, regulation, and/or professional standards.

-OPS may share data with partner companies for the quote, proposal, and invoicing of services to fulfill legitimate business ends.
+OPS may share data with partner companies for the quote, proposal, and invoicing of services along with the purpose of fulfilling revenue cycle legitimate business ends or if required by law.

 What Are Your Data Protection Rights?